Escher in The Palace and Kunstmuseum Den Haag to celebrate Escher anniversary with four exhibitions

 Kunstmuseum Den Haag – 18 February to 10 September 2023

 Step into the world of Escher – quite literally, at Kunstmuseum Den Haag’s Escher – Other World.
-This exhibition will allow visitors to experience the work of Escher as never before.
-His famous prints, featuring optical illusions, impossible architecture, reflections and the natural world will be combined with spectacular installations by Belgian artistic duo Gijs Van Vaerenbergh.
-The interaction between Escher’s prints and the spatial installations of Gijs Van Vaerenbergh will offer visitors a unique experience and a deeper exploration of Escher’s work.
+This exhibition allows visitors to experience the work of Escher as never before.
+His famous prints, featuring optical illusions, impossible architecture, reflections and the natural world are combined with spectacular installations by Belgian artistic duo Gijs Van Vaerenbergh.
+The interaction between Escher’s prints and the spatial installations of Gijs Van Vaerenbergh offer visitors a unique experience and a deeper exploration of Escher’s work.

-This double exhibition will be divided into two sections representing day and night, a contrast that fascinated Escher.
-The first part of the show, DAY, arranged by theme, will be displayed in our large, daylit galleries, where the work of Escher and the spatial installations of Gijs Van Vaerenbergh will challenge and enhance each other.
-The second part, NIGHT, will showcase a number of authentic themes in our side galleries.
-This unique interaction will shed new light on the beloved and versatile artist Maurits Cornelis Escher who, 125 years after his birth, continues to inspire people all over the world.
+This double exhibition is divided into two sections representing day and night, a contrast that fascinated Escher.
+The first part of the show, DAY, arranged by theme, is displayed in our large, daylit galleries, where the work of Escher and the spatial installations of Gijs Van Vaerenbergh challenge and enhance each other.
+The second part, NIGHT, showcases a number of authentic themes in our side galleries.
+This unique interaction sheds new light on the beloved and versatile artist Maurits Cornelis Escher who, 125 years after his birth, continues to inspire people all over the world.